LucasDelfino92/morrowindsharp/modlist.md

 - [**Water Sounds**](https://www.nexusmods.com/morrowind/mods/47794) by abot: simulates water sounds when colliding with generic fake animated water meshes.

 ## OVERHAULS

+These mods make changes to many different game locations with the intention to make them stand out or feel more adequate to what they are supposed to be.
+These are not your average "clutter" mods, but mods which thoughtfully improve the locations they overhaul.

 - [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
 Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
 The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.
 - [**Cavern Of The Incarnate Overhaul - NPC Changes Only**](https://www.mediafire.com/file/q8jpeviwgkzg43m/Cavern_of_the_Incarnate_Overhaul_-_NPC_Changes_Only.zip/file) by Aoimevelho: modifies the armor and clothes of the failed incarnates to better reflect their backgrounds.